Last updated on November 11th, 2023

 Most of the time, a written complaint works better as it can be recorded more easily.
 Also, in your written or verbal complaint, you should include information about yourself with a clear explanation of the case (who, when, where, how? …etc.).
 If there are any documents to make your complaint clearer or stronger, you should add them to your NHS complaints.

 How Long Does An NHS Complaint Take?

 According to NHS, there isn’t a set timeframe for the completion of your complaint.
 However, once you make your complaints, they acknowledge your letter within 3 days.
-If you don’t get any acknowledgement, you should call or write again to check the status of your complaint.
-This acknowledgement letter usually shows what they understand from your complaint and how they will deal with that.
+If you don’t get any acknowledgment, you should call or write again to check the status of your complaint.
+This acknowledgment letter usually shows what they understand from your complaint and how they will deal with that.
 You can also get an estimated time frame for your complaint to be solved.